SathvikSR/SathvikSR.github.io/_posts/2019-09-19-first-post.md

 ~~Isn't this too short for a post?~~

 ---
-Thanks to Amit Merchat for the theme on Github.
+Thanks to Amit Merchant for the theme on Github.